 Figure 3: Monthly (figure above) and daily (figure below) evolution of the proportion of infectious samples detected among all positive tests diagnosed in the federal platform laboratories (Presence of the S dropout signal and Cq <25).
 Based on these figures, we estimate that over 40% of the people infected one week ago were infected with a 501Y.V1 variant.
 This phenomenon is observed in all regions of the country.

+A logistic fit (binomial GLMM with XXX) demonstrates that XXX.